LOADING ...

 This was lucky to see him born.

-"This world was to see him born."
+"This was lucky to see him born."

 Videos